carlj/IoT-Hackathon/README.md

 With the current setup we provided a bunch of sensor's:
 * [DHT22]( https://www.adafruit.com/products/385): The DHT22 is a basic, low-cost **digital temperature** and **humidity sensor**.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin (no analog input pins needed).
 Its fairly simple to use, but requires careful timing to grab data.
 The only real **downside of this sensor is you can only get new data from it once every 2 seconds**, so when using our library, sensor readings can be up to 2 seconds old.

 * [MTK3339](https://www.adafruit.com/products/746): The MKT3339 is a high-quality **GPS module** that can track up to 22 satellites on 66 channels, has an excellent high-sensitivity receiver (-165 dB tracking!), and a built in antenna.
 It can do up to 10 location updates a second for high speed, high sensitivity logging or tracking.
 Power usage is incredibly low, only 20 mA during navigation.
+**Note: The GPS module isnt connected by default to the raspberry pi.
+To connect the GPS module read the instruction in the [GPS Installation Docu](sensors/MTK3339/README.md)**

 * [TSL2561](https://www.adafruit.com/products/439): The TSL2561 **luminosity sensor** is an advanced digital light sensor, ideal for use in a wide range of light situations.
 Compared to low cost CdS cells, this sensor is more precise, allowing for exact lux calculations and can be configured for different gain/timing ranges to detect light ranges from up to 0.1 - 40,000+ Lux on the fly.
 The best part of this sensor is that it contains both **infrared and full spectrum diodes**!

-* [L3GD20H / LSM303](https://www.adafruit.com/products/1714): This inertial-measurement-unit combines 2 of the best quality sensors available on the market to give you 9 axes of data: **3 axes of accelerometer data, 3 axes gyroscopic, and 3 axes magnetic (compass)**.
+* [L3GD20 / LSM303](https://www.adafruit.com/products/1714): This inertial-measurement-unit combines 2 of the best quality sensors available on the market to give you 9 axes of data: **3 axes of accelerometer data, 3 axes gyroscopic, and 3 axes magnetic (compass)**.

 ### Using the Sensor's
 There are a few different way's to interact with the sensors.